docmost/docs/docs/self-hosting/development.md

 ---

 # Development
 Docmost is a monorepo which uses pnpm workspace and nx.
-This will guide you on how to se
+This is a guide on how to set it up for local development.

 ### Project structure
 ```